ibm-cloud-docs/openwhisk/openwhisk_actions.md

 These allow the action to programmatically work with OpenWhisk assets via the REST API, or set an internal alarm when the action is about to use up its allotted time budget.
 The properties are accessible via the system environment for all supported runtimes:
-Node.js, Python, Swift, Java and Docker actions when using the OpenWhisk Docker skeleton.
+Node.js, Python, Swift, Java and Docker Actions when using the OpenWhisk Docker skeleton.

 * `__OW_API_HOST` the API host for the OpenWhisk deployment running this action
 * `__OW_API_KEY` the API key for the subject invoking the action, this key may be a restricted API key